Show by Label

 However, making it all work was more involved than I anticipated, even though I built a prototype that (seemed) to work very well.
 After a few hours of struggling, I ended-up making several hardware and software changes to make it work reliably throughout the frequency range.

-I eliminated the squarer circuit and replaced the BJT with a MOSFET to reduce the load on the frequency generator.
-I could now use a much larger series resistor, and placed that very close to the generator output again, instead of using the output amplifier because that signal can be attenuated.
+I eliminated the squarer circuit and replaced the BJT with a MOSFET to reduce the load on the frequency generator tapping point.
+I could now also use a much larger series resistor, and placed that very close to the generator output again, instead of using the output amplifier because that signal can be attenuated.

 The trace that goes from the generator output to the MOSFET for the counter is very long, so I wanted to reduce the current and hence the possibility for cross-talk.

-I also had to power the opto-coupler with the Arduino 3V3 to reduce the 5V p-p banging on the port.
+I also had to power the opto-coupler open collector output with the Arduino 3V3 instead of the 5V rail to reduce the 5V p-p hammering on the port.
 That made a significant improvement to the precision of the counter.

 Lastly, I tried to get a bit more fancy with the frequency count display, and wanted to add decimals for frequencies below 1KHz.
 After trying for some time, I realized that the library I'm using is optimal for the higher frequencies, but not so much below 1KHz.
 For those frequencies, to get a decimal digit, I needed to select a gate time of 10s which makes the counter unresponsive for this application.
 Selecting a library that fixes that will not work well with the higher frequencies, and I have not figured out how to use both libraries and select them dynamically.
 It is what it is.
 The solace is that the counter is a lot better (more precise) than the frequency dial of the original SG505.
 If you need a higher precision, use a real counter!